csbrandt/WGS84Util/README.md

 > accuracy property in digits.
 Returns null if the conversion failed.

     UTMtoLL(utm)
-> Converts UTM coordinates to lat/long, using the WGS84 ellipsoid.
+> Converts UTM coordinates to lat/long, using the WGS84 ellipsoid
 >
 > **Parameters**
 >